briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

-vault or shall be subject to such reasonable, technologically feasible, and non-discriminatory design or concealment measures as the Village may specify, as long as such measures do not have the effect of prohibiting the Facilities Operator’s provision of service.
+vault or shall be subject to such reasonable, technologically feasible, and non-discriminatory design or concealment measures as the Village may specify, as long as such measures do not have the effect of prohibiting the Facilities Operator's provision of service.
 Such measures are not considered part of the small cell facility for purposes of facility size restrictions in this Chapter or Chapter 941 of the Codified Ordinances.
 A waiver submitted pursuant to Section 941.13(d) will be considered if it is shown to be technologically